Trigo93/snake_rl/README.md

 - [ ] Implement various RL algorithms (DQN, etc.)
 - [ ] Add better training visualization and progress tracking
-- [ ] Implement different reward strategies to improve snake path planning
+- [ ] Implement different reward strategies to improve snake path planning and survival as its length grows.
-- [ ] Implement a better state representation - especially of the snake body (this might require a Deep Learning approximation of the Q function)
+- [ ] Implement a better state representation:
+  - The snake full body could be added for less own body failure cases
+  - The danger bitfield could be increased to more than the immediate neighbour cells to better anticipate blockage scenarios (such as dead-end)
 - [ ] Add configuration file for easy parameter tuning
 - [ ] Create comprehensive documentation for RL implementation
 - [ ] Add performance comparison between different algorithms